AndroidPillars/Flutter/CHAPTER-2.md

 - MaterialApp is a predefined class in a flutter.
 - It is likely the main or core component of flutter.
 - MaterialApp is the starting point of your app, it tells Flutter that you are going to use Material components and follow material design in your app.
+- __Material Design__ is just simply a design style or concept that was created by google and in flutter we are having lot of material components by using the Flutter widgets.

 ```ruby
 import 'package:flutter/material.dart';